 Love in a Wooden Box by Yateen K Suman

 Author has an engaging style of writing: breezy yet simple.
-He makes you go back to your college days, remember all those friends you spent your years with specially if you have lived in a hostel.
+He makes you go back to your college days.
+Remember all those friends you spent your years with especially if you have lived in a hostel.
 The level of detail would actually take you deep down your memory lane to those crazy festivals and anxiety before the exams as well as results.
-I love the naivety and the innocent optimism of the young authors, who still see the world as black and white and believe that white can wash out the black with the set of virtues that we were taught by our parents and school teachers, though we may have hardly seen anything like that in practice.
+I love the naivety and the innocent optimism of the young authors, who still see the world as black and white.
+And believe that white can wash out the black with the set of virtues that we were taught by our parents and school teachers.
+Though we may have hardly seen anything like that in practice.

-https://www.anureviews.com/love-in-a-wooden-box-by-yateen-k-suman/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/04/cvr_pg_full.png?fit=400%2C561https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/04/cvr_pg_full.png?resize=150%2C150Book ReviewsFictionA debut novel by a young author talks about his college days with friends and all possible college activities, with a twist at the end that makes it a work of fiction.
-The setting though is not usual, it is a college located...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/love-in-a-wooden-box-by-yateen-k-suman/https://www.anureviews.com/wp-content/uploads/2012/04/cvr_pg_full.pnghttps://www.anureviews.com/wp-content/uploads/2012/04/cvr_pg_full-150x150.pngBook ReviewsFictionKindle BooksLove in a Wooden Box is a debut novel by a young author.
+Talks about his college days with friends and all possible college activities.
+With a twist at the end that makes it a work of fiction.
+The setting though is not usual, it is a college located...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews